Biledulgerid

 Biledulgerid was a term used in early European maps for the Maghreb south of the Atlas Mountains.
-The name derives from Bilād al-Jarīd (بلاد الجريد, Land of the dates), latinized by Leo Africanus who claimed that Arabs referred to this whole region due to its richness in date palms.
-As the region has many oases and cultivation, it has been a significant settlement since the Romans.
+The name derives from Bilād al-Jarīd (بلاد الجريد, Land of the dates).
+The term's name was Latinized by the Berber scholar Leo Africanus, who claimed that Arabs referred to the entire region by this name, due to its richness in date palms).
+The region has many oases and cultivations.

-While most European mapmakers of the 15th to 17th century only detailed the coastal areas of the Barbary Coast, some already named the inner regions of Africa that were rarely travelled and mostly known from second-hand reports.
-By the mid-16th century, inspired by the reports of Leo Africanus, geographers began using the name Biledulgerid as a collective term for all non-coastal entities – variously called kingdoms, principalities or regions – on the northern side of the Sahara desert, stretching parallel to the Barbary Coast in the north.
-Around the year 1700, these known entities included, from west to east: Tesset (south of Morocco), Darha (around the Draa River), Zegelmesse/Segelomessa (south of Fes), Tigorin/Tegorarina, Zeb/Zebum and Mezzab (south of Algiers), Biledulgerid proper (south of Tunis), the subregions of Techort, Guargala, Gademes (themselves southwest, south and southeast of Biledulgerid proper), Fezzen (south of Tripolis) and Teorregu.
-The last two parts were sometimes rather counted towards Barcas (Cyrenaica), the neighboring region to the east; or on the contrary Barcas was also included into Biledulgerid.
-In any case, both Barbary and Biledulgerid did not include the lands of Nile.
+While the majority of mapmakers in Europe during the 15th to 17th century only detailed the coastal Mediterranean areas ofBarbary Coast, some already named the southern inlands of the Maghreb which were rarely travelled, due to their harsh weather conditions, and had been primarily known from second-hand reports.
+By the mid-16th century, inspired by the reports of Leo Africanus, geographers began using the name "Biledulgerid" as a collective term for all non-coastal entities – kingdoms, principalities, or regions – throughout the Saharan Maghreb, stretching parallel to the Barbary Coast in the north.
+Around 1700, these known entities included, from west to east: Tesset (southern Morocco); Darha (around the Draa River); Zegelmesse/Segelomessa (south of Fes, Morocco); Tigorin/Tegorarina, Zeb/Zebum, and Mezzab (south of Algiers, Algeria); Biledulgerid proper (south of Tunis, Tunisia); the subregions of Techort, Guargala,Gademes (southwest, south, and southeast of Biledulgerid proper);Fezzen (south of Tripolitania, Libya); and Teorregu.
+The two regions south of Tripolitania and Teorregu were sometimes rather counted toward Barcas (Cyrenaica, Libya), the neighboring region to the east.
+Certain geographers sometimes included Barcas, however contrarily, into the greater Biledulgerid region.
+The Barbary Coast and the wider Biledulgerid inlands did not include the Nile Valley.

-The area known previously as ‘Biledulgerid proper’ still bears the name due to the same etymology, but not in the latinized version.
+Due to the same etymology, the area known previously as ‘Biledulgerid proper’ still bears the name in certain languages.
 The comparably small area southwest of Tunis is known today as Djerid.

-By the end of the 18th century, the geographical term Biledulgerid turned more and more antiquated, as more information about the area became available and the “subregions” turned out to be far less static as Europeans previously believed.
-A few publications still carried the word into the 19th century.
-For example, the Encyclopaedia Americana in 1830 conflated both correct information about the Tunisian region of Djerid and its agricultural products, and outdated details about the larger area that previous centuries considered parts of Biledulgerid.
+By the end of the 18th century, the geographical term 'Biledulgerid' became increasingly antiquated, as more information about its areas became available and its “subregions” became far less static than previously believed.
+A few foreign publications still used the geographical term into the 19th century.
+For example, the Encyclopaedia Americana in 1830 conflated both correct information about Tunisia's Djerid region and its agricultural products, as well as outdated details about the Maghreb's inlands that, during previous centuries, had been considered parts of the historic 'greater Biledulgerid.'